Home | SEL & Behavior | Early Relationships | Why is Kindness Important in Early Learning?

 The Benefits of Practicing Kindness with Early Learners

-• Increased Self-Esteem and Reduced Bullying: A study conducted in Vancouver, entitled Kindness Counts: Prompting Prosocial Behavior in Preadolescents Boosts Peer Acceptance and Well-Being, found that doing good to others will benefit the giver through increased popularity, making children more confident in themselves.
+• Increased Self-Esteem and Reduced Bullying: A study conducted in Vancouver B.C. entitled Kindness Counts: Prompting Prosocial Behavior in Preadolescents Boosts Peer Acceptance and Well-Being, found that doing good to others will benefit the giver through increased popularity, making children more confident in themselves.
 These children are more likely to exhibit more inclusive behaviors with other children, benefiting the entire classroom community.

 • Better Results & Greater Attendance: Students who feel welcome in their school, classroom, or center are more likely to want to attend.
 Children will feel less anxious about coming to school when they can anticipate being treated with kindness and respect.

 • Improved Teacher Well-being: Ripple Kindness Project shares that “Happy, co-operative children create peaceful and productive classrooms, an essential component for reducing stress for teachers.
-Students who feel good about their environment are more likely to show respect, and want to please and connect with their teacher.”
+Students who feel good about their environment are more likely to show respect and want to please and connect with their teacher.”

 Can Kindness be Taught?